RichardKameri/FINAL_PROJECT_SENTIMENT_ANALYSISNT-/README.md

 Decision Tree
 Random Forest
 Support Vector Model
-XGBoost

 Among the models mentioned, the Logistic Regression model achieved the best performance for sentiment classification, with an accuracy of 0.89 on the test data.
 This model demonstrated balanced precision, recall, and F1-score metrics across different sentiment classes, indicating its ability to accurately classify both positive and negative sentiments.
 As it was the best performing model, it was used during the deployment process of the Sky Opinion Sentiment Classifier App.
-It was deployed and hosted on Streamlit and can be accessed by following this link https://sky-opinion.streamlit.app/
 **
 Conclusion**